Instructions Reference

 #xsl:number

-xsl:number generates a formatted number, most commonly used for numbering items in the output — chapter numbers, list item numbers, footnote markers, and outline numbering.
+xsl:number generates a formatted number.
+Common uses include chapter numbers, list item numbers, footnote markers, and outline numbering.

 #Basic Usage